shinyscorpion/task_bunny/README.md

 ## Why RabbitMQ?
 Why not Erlang process?

 It is a fair question and we are not surprised by that.
-OTP allows you run background processes concurrently in distributed manner out of the box.
+OTP allows you run background processes concurrently in a distributed manner out of the box.
 Why do we need RabbitMQ for background processing?

-Well, first of all, if you don't need to persist messages(job requests) outside your system, we suggest you to use Erlang process.
+Well, first of all, if you don't need to persist messages(job requests) outside your system, we suggest you use an Erlang process.
-Erlang process and OTP would be always your first choice for background processing in Elixir.
+Erlang process and OTP would always be your first choice for background processing in Elixir.

 However you might be interested in TaskBunny if you...

 - have some reasons to persist and deliver messages outside your Elixir application
 - consider using RabbitMQ as background processing message bus

-here are some of our reasons:
+Here are some of our reasons:

 - We use Docker based deployment and each deploy is immutable and disposable.
 - Relatively new to Elixir/Erlang so we don't want to change our infrastructure drastically yet.